yewstack/yew/docs/src/concepts/components/properties.md

 # Properties

-As stated in the Components page, Properties are used to communicate from a parent to a child component.
+Properties enable child and parent components to communicate with each other.

 ## Derive macro

 Don't try to implement `Properties` yourself, derive it by using `#[derive(Properties)]` instead.

+{% hint type="note" %}
+Types for which you derive `Properties` must also implement `Clone`.
+This can be done by either using `#[derive(Properties, Clone)` or manually implementing `Clone` for your type.
+{% endhint %}

-### Required attribute
+### Required attributes

-The fields within a struct that implements `Properties` are required by default.
-When the field is missing and the component is created in the `html!` macro, a compiler error is returned.
-For fields with optional properties, use `#[prop_or_default]` to use the default value for that type.
-To specify a value, use `#[prop_or_else(value)]` where value is the default value for the property.
+The fields within a struct that derives `Properties` are required by default.
+When a field is missing and the component is created in the `html!` macro, a compiler error is returned.
+For fields with optional properties, use the `#[prop_or_default]` attribute to use the default value for that type when the prop is not specified.
+To specify a value, use  the `#[prop_or_else(value)]` attribute where value is the default value for the property.
 For example, to default a boolean value as `true`, use the attribute `#[prop_or_else(true)]`.
-It is common for optional properties to use `Option` which defaults to `None`.
+It is common for optional properties to use the `Option` enum which has the default value `None`.

 ### PartialEq

-It often makes sense to derive `PartialEq` on your props if you can.
-This makes it much easier to avoid rerendering using a trick explained in the **Optimizations & Best Practices** section.
+It is likely to make sense to derive `PartialEq` on your props if you can do this.
+Using `PartialEq` makes it much easier to avoid unnecessary rerendering (this is explained in the **Optimizations & Best Practices** section).

-## Memory/Speed overhead of Properties
+## Memory/speed overhead of using Properties

-Remember the component's `view` function signature:
+The signature of `Component::view` looks like this:

 ```rust
 fn view(&self) -> Html
 ```

-You take a reference of the component's state, and use that to create `Html`.
-But properties are owned values.
-This means that in order to create them and pass them to child components, we need to get ownership of the references provided in the `view` function.
-This is done by implicitly cloning the references as they are passed to components in order to get owned values that constitute their props.
+You take a reference to the component's state, and use that to create `Html`.
+Properties, however, are owned values.
+This means that in order to create them and pass them to child components, we need to take ownership of the references provided in the `view` function.
+This is done by implicitly cloning the references as they are passed to components in order to get owned values.

-This means that each component has its own distinct copy of state passed down from its parent, and that whenever you re-render a component, the props for all child components of the re-rendering component will have to be cloned.
+This means that each component has its own distinct copy of the state passed down from its parent, and that whenever you re-render a component, the props for all child components of the re-rendering component will have to be cloned.

-The implication of this is if you would otherwise be passing _huge_ amounts of data down as props \(Strings that are 10s of kilobytes in size\), you may want to consider turning your child component into a `Html`-returning function that runs in the parent, as you aren't forced to clone your data.
+The implication of this is if you would otherwise be passing _huge_ amounts of data down as props \(Strings that are 10s of kilobytes in size\), you may want to consider turning your child component into a function which returns `Html` that the parent calls, as this means that data does not have to be cloned.

-Alternatively, if you won't need to alter the large data that is passed as props, and only will display it, you can wrap it in an `Rc` so that only a ref-counted pointer is cloned, instead of the data itself.
+If you won't need to modify the data passed down through props you can wrap it in an `Rc` so that only a reference-counted pointer to the data is cloned, instead of the actual data itself.

 ## Example